Snippets-CI/snippets/Documentation/CloudComputingCourse/aws.md

 You may incur additional charges if your builds transfer data or use other AWS services.
 For example, you may incur charges from Amazon CloudWatch Logs for build log streams, Amazon S3 for build artifact storage, and AWS Key Management Service for encryption.
 You may also incur additional charges if you use AWS CodeBuild with AWS CodePipeline.

+If you want to use the secret manager:

+Pricing
+$0.40 per secret per month
+$0.05 per 10,000 API calls

 #### Container Registry